Senior 65+ Property Tax Exemption

 - Short Form Application (pdf): Applicants who meet the above qualifications should fill out the Short Form Application.

 - Long Form Application (pdf): Applicants who own their property in a trust, or are applying under the surviving spouse option, or fall within certain other exceptions to the occupancy and ownership requirements should fill out the Long Form Application.
 Please refer to the Long Form Instructions (pdf) to fill out the form.

-The deadline for either form is July 15 in the tax year of application.
-The exemption only must be applied for once if approved, and remains in effect for subsequent years as long as the ownership and occupancy do not change.
+The deadline for either form is July 15th in the tax year of application.
+The exemption must be applied for only once if approved, and remains in effect for subsequent years as long as the ownership and occupancy do not change.

 For more information on the program, please refer to this brochure: Senior Exemption Brochure (pdf)